slelyukh/ImprovedMinorFactions/README.md

 ## Summary
-This mod focuses on adding more flavor to Minor Factions in Mount and Blade II: Bannerlord by adding a new settlement type called Minor Faction Hideouts and new Quests.
+This mod focuses on adding more flavor to Minor Factions in Mount and Blade II: Bannerlord by adding a new settlement type called Minor Faction Hideouts, new game mechanics, new dialogs and new Quests.
 Players and NPC lords can recruit Minor Faction troops at Minor Faction Hideouts and Players can raid them as well.

 ## Status:
 - Minor Faction Hideouts are done.